carmenbianca/report-liferay/report.md

 contents of the new header depend on the old header that is being replaced.
 That
 is: LGPL-2.0-or-later headers and AGPL-3.0-or-later get replaced in kind.

+I will write the script in Python, using much of the same rationale as in section \ref{why-python}.
+However, because it's a single-use script, it ultimately doesn't carry much gravitas.

 ![A small flowchart that details the steps required to mass-convert all headers in Liferay Portal to the new format.](flowchart-conversion.png){#flowchart-conversion}

 TODO move to reflection, mention performance aspects of modification date.

-The second step effectively requires modification of a single function---doProcess()---and therefore does not necessitate design at all in my view.
+The second step effectively requires modification of a single function---doProcess()---and therefore does not necessitate detailed up-front design that isn't already clear from the stated goals.

 # Implementation and testing